 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 16.18 minutes getting to work every day.

-Hettinger is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Hettinger doesn't have a public transportation system that people use for their commute.

-The education level of Hettinger citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.24% of adults 25 and older in Hettinger have a college degree.
+In terms of college education, Hettinger is nearly on par with the US average for all cities of 21.84%: 18.24% of adults 25 and older in Hettinger have a bachelor's degree or advanced degree.

 Hettinger is a somewhat ethnically-diverse city.
 The people who call Hettinger home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hettinger residents report their race to be White, followed by Native American.
 Important ancestries of people in Hettinger include German, Norwegian, Irish, Czech, and Swedish.